-Many now realize that a web site is not a “set it and forget it” affair.
-A web site that is found on search engines and thus generates quality traffic for a web site and a business takes a thoughtful structure and consistent maintenance, especially in regards to content creation.
+Many now realize that a website is not a “set it and forget it” affair.
+A website takes a thoughtful structure and consistent maintenance if it is to be found on search engines.
+As a result, it must generate quality traffic for the website and the business.
+This is especially true in regards to content creation.

 SEO stands for Search Engine Optimization.
-It is all the things, on and off site you do to make sure that the major search engines can find your site.
+Simply, it is all the things, on and off-site that you do to make sure that the major search engines can find your site.

 The major categories of search engine optimization work are outlined below.

 SEO is an ongoing list of important tasks and areas to manage.

 Search engines like Google and Bing! want to see that your site is easy to navigate and populated with helpful consumer information.
 Search engines have “bots” or active algorithmic code that scans sites for relevancy.
 It then presents sites to consumers in the form of “search engine listings”.
 Being listed on the search engines, especially on the 1st page for the keywords relevant to your business, is fundamental to success in marketing your site online.
 It also contributes to the credibility of your business.
 You may be a thriving business with many customers, but the search engines don’t even know you exist.
 How do you fix that?